Transversely projective structures on smooth foliations on surfaces: Fibrations

 If the fibers are bi-elliptic surfaces or have Kodaira dimension one then there exists a smooth foliation $\mathcal E$ by elliptic curves tangent to the fibration.
 Since $\mathcal E$ is smooth, it must be an isotrivial fibration.
 Therefore we can apply \cite[Theorem 1.4]{zbMATH07634625} to produce a finite étale covering $p:Y \to X$ such that $p^*\mathcal E$ is a locally trivial elliptic fibration (no multiple fibers).
 Again, the fibration $f$ descends to a fibration on a smooth projective surface and we can conclude using \ref{T: fibration in Kahler is transversely projective} as in the case of negative Kodaira dimension . \end{proof}

 \begin{remark} We only used the projectiveness of $X$ in order to apply the results on the MMP for codimension one foliations.
-It is very likely that the argument above can be adapted to show the result for compact Kähler threefolds. \end{remark}
+It is very likely that the argument above can be adapted to show the result for compact K\"ahler threefolds. \end{remark}